stsaz/phiola/README.md

 * Unpack the archive somewhere, e.g. to `C:\Program Files`
 * Add `C:\Program Files\phiola-2` to your `PATH` environment
-* Optionally, create a desktop shortcut to `phiola.exe gui`
+* Optionally, create a desktop shortcut to `phiola-gui.exe`

 Android: